pgexporter/pgexporter/doc/BRIDGE.md

 pgexporter contains a bridge that can aggregate multiple Prometheus endpoints into a single endpoint.

-pgexporter can only in bridge-only mode where it only aggregates endpoints.
+pgexporter can run in bridge-only mode where it only aggregates endpoints.

 ## Configuration